 Again, I don’t think you should spend any time worrying about that, and I haven’t.
 In my time on #bookstagram, I’ve seen several people self-publish, first putting out a product that gives away its origins, then getting picked up by small presses.
 Or they progress from that to working with designers who have the skills to significantly enhance their product.

-For my nonfiction book, I worked with a design team at Archangel Ink.
-They formatted my book, created a beautiful cover and edited it for an incredibly reasonable price.
-I was over the moon about the process, and would recommend them to anyone who wants a seamless boutique publishing experience.
+The design team at Archangel Ink is a great option.
+They format your book, create a beautiful cover and edit it for an incredibly reasonable price.
+I was would recommend them to anyone who wants a seamless boutique publishing experience.

-I took the same approach with formatting my books.
-I used this tutorial for the paperback, and Calibre to make the MOBI file (the one accepted by Amazon for ebooks).
+When it comes to formatting your book, you can use this tutorial for the paperback, and Calibre to make the MOBI file (the one accepted by Amazon for ebooks).
 I won’t lie; this stuff is hard.
 You may find it more efficient to hire someone else to complete these self-publishing tasks for you.

 That said, you can learn to do it yourself.
 Period.

 So again, bottom line: I say go for it.
 You only have one life to live.
-(Although, if you read my novel, you’ll discover that I actually think quite differently on that point).
+(Alt

-Many people ask me what I do for a day job when they learn about my books.
+Many people ask me what I do for a day job.
 I tell them I’m a copywriter, mostly because that’s the truth and a little bit because I think it sounds badass.

 I get my kicks where I can.
-Thing is, I believe wholeheartedly in the copywriting to self-publishing journey.
-For me, it’s been a huge step in the right direction to self-publish, but making the leap to first writing for a living was critical.
+Thing is, I believe wholeheartedly in the copywriting to publishing journey.
+For me, it’s been a huge step in the right direction to writing books, but making the leap to first writing for a living was critical.
 I think if I had remained in the teaching field, I might not have ever gotten the chutzpah or know-how to do it.

 Of course, you might be in another field, and that’s okay.
 If you want to write, though, I strongly encourage you to check out the Free Resource Library (image below!) and experiment with the idea of writing for a living yourself.